cse25/trade-apprentice/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+	Stock Sim

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+	Create a simulated stock portfolio and recieve real time updates.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+	With 'Stock Sim' you will be able to simulate buying stocks and track their performance over time.
+Using 'Stock Sim' will prepare you for real trading with real sharks.

 ## Problem ##
   > Describe the problem your product solves.
+	'Stock Sim' is an easy way to track stock information without any monetary investment.
+It can be used for training, education, or just for fun!

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+	The simple interface allows anyone to simulate the trading of stocks.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+	"Stock Sim will lower the barrier of entry into day trading and investing"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+	The user simply has to input a stock symbol to get information on the price of that stock, enter a number of shares they would like to simulate purchasing, and then click "BUY".
+This will add the number of shares of the stock to their simulated portfolio.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+	"I was able to begin learning day trading within minutes!
+Stock Sim helped me get comfortable with trading stocks without any risk!" - Alice

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+	Use Stock Sim as a vehicle for trading and use the wealth of financial advice on the internet to aid your decision making.